Research data sharing

 Tips and tricks for collaborative data sharing, e.g. for reproducible research.

-Related: the problems of organising the data efficiently for the task in hand.
+Related: the problems of organising the data efficiently for the task at hand.
 For that, see database, and the task of versioning the data.
 Also related: the problem of finding some good data for your research project, ideally without having to do the research yourself.
 For some classic datasets that use these data sharing methods (and others) see data sets.

 1 Hosted data repositories